|Make a wish today|

 Accommodation & Food cost

 Volunteers stay at the host home in Freetown.
-Facilities are basic than you may be used to but the room(s) are comfortable
+Facilities are basic but the room(s) are comfortable

 Food & Beverages

 Volunteers are provided with three meals per day and will get to sample the local cuisine.
 Your meals with consist of a staple such as beans stew, groundnut stew, pasta or potato leafs stew along with vegetables and fresh fish or meat.
 Volunteers are responsible for their living expenses.